SunsetMkt/embeddable-monaco/readme.md

 The following query parameters are supported:

 - `code`: Initial code, defaults to empty
+- `fileUrl`: URL to load file content from, has higher priority than `code` parameter
 - `lang`: Initial language, defaults to javascript
 - `theme`: Initial theme, defaults to vs-light
   - Also supports all of these themes: https://github.com/brijeshb42/monaco-themes/blob/master/themes/themelist.json